HaydenDekker/website-imager-scheduler/README.md

 - (Complete) Input Port - Schedules appflows to trigger event on timer.
 - (Complete) Output Port - Retrieve websites when triggered by scheduler timer.
 - Config - Reads assignments on startup and schedules current assignments.
-- Database Adapter - persists flow schedule events.

 ## Subscribe to website image stream

 A device listens for image/flow updates.
 A display schedule is returned on successful subscription.

+- Database Adapter - persists image retrieval events.
-- Database Adapter - retrieves device flows and flow updates
+- Database Adapter - retrieves appflows and image events for a device.
 - (Complete) Input port - listens for flow updates
-- API - Device can receive a display schedule.
+- (Complete) API - Device can receive a display schedule.
-- API - Sends updates async relevant to subscirbed devices.
+- (Complete) API - Sends updates async relevant to subscirbed devices.

 ## Download an image